AyatanaIndicators/ayatana-indicator-session/README.md

    4. You can test for the Logged In Mark by checking the action's state.
       The state is a dictionary whose "is-logged-in" key yields a boolean.
       If the boolean is true, show the Logged In Mark.

+## License and Copyright

+See COPYING and AUTHORS file in this project.

+## Building and Testing

+For instructions on building and running built-in tests, see the INSTALL.md file.